 This reel uses the traditional star-shaped drag control, and the lever you see here is the spool release.

-What We Consider When Selecting a Conventional Reel
+What We Consider When Selecting The Best Conventional Reel

 Gear ratio and RPT